Sierra0001/RimFantasy---Arcane-Defences/README.md

-# RimFantasy - Arcane Weapons
+# RimFantasy - Arcane Defences

 This mod adds a number of magical defences designed to provide security to an area where manpower is insufficient.
 Expensive to craft but makes it up by being exceptionally powerful.